 - Progress of the vessel during the previous watch.

-- Any navigation aids in sight or expected to be sighted during his watch.
+- Any navigational aids in sight or expected to be sighted during his watch.

 - Movements of vessels in the vicinity.